suuniqo/vec/README.md

-# vec
+# vec_t
-Vector implementation in C with robust error handling.
+vector implementation in C with robust error handling